Hello - you're very welcome to my blog!

-This is where I share my experience of growing organic vegetables and fruit in raised beds and polytunnels, as well as wildlife-friendly gardening to attract bees, beneficial insects, butterflies and birds to your garden.
-You'll also find tips for small scale poultry keeping.
-I've been gardening organically in Ireland for 39 years now, in all types and sizes of gardens - and for a couple of those years even growing only in containers.
-I've been a small-scale organic sheep and poultry farmer, and also a commercial, certified organic vegetable grower - starting Dublin's very first organic box scheme in the early 1980's.
-Over the years, I've discovered a lot of very useful and practical tips for time-saving, money-saving and carbon-friendly ways to produce healthy food with the minimum of effort, while recycling as much as possible and avoiding food waste.
-I also share the latest news on shopping for organic food, along with my tips for cooking it too - using my own tried and tested, easy, healthy and budget-friendly recipes which I've developed over many years of cooking for my family, at the same time as coping with a very busy life.
-Here I share my original ideas, thoughts and experiences of living life as organically as possible but also as realistically possible, in today's chemical-laden world.
-I take into account that we can't all do the idealistic 'self-sufficiency on 5 acres' thing, and that many people have very small gardens, or perhaps no garden at all.
-I believe not in simply preaching, or 'talking the talk' - but in actually showing you practical ways to 'walk the walk' - as I do!
-I call my philosophy "Down to earth organic living, without the hair shirt, hassle or expense".
+This is where I share my experience of growing organic food, as well as wildlife-friendly gardening to attract bees, beneficial insects, butterflies and birds to your garden - helping to preserve the precious biodiversity which is increasingly endangered by industrial chemical farming and loss of habitat.
+You will also find occasional tips here for small scale poultry keeping.
+I've been gardening organically in Ireland for 41 years now, in all types and sizes of gardens - and even for a couple of those years growing just in containers, when I didn't have a garden.
+I've been a small-scale organic sheep and poultry farmer, and also a certified organic commercial vegetable grower - starting Dublin's very first organic box scheme in the early 1980's.
+Over the years, I've invented some useful, innovative and practical tips for time, labour and money-saving ways of producing healthy 'real food' with the minimum of effort while recycling as much as possible and avoiding food waste.
+Here I share these original ideas, thoughts and experiences of living life as organically as possible - but also as realistically possible - in today's often chemical-laden world.
+I take into account that we can't all do the idealistic 'self-sufficiency on 5 acres' thing, that many people are less able (as indeed I am now myself), may perhaps have very small gardens or may even have no garden at all.

-Here's a verse I love, which I often pause and reflect on in our current troubled times - this says it all for me:
+Here's a verse I love - that I often pause and reflect on in our current troubled times.
+It says it all for me:

 Let fortune's bubbles rise and fall;